-Long term financial planning involves financial forecasting and strategizing how to meet both current and future needs of the community.
+Long term financial planning involves financial forecasting and strategizing how to meet both the current and future needs of the community.
 This volume of the integrated comprehensive plan provides a financial forecast projecting revenues and expenditures over a long-term period, using assumptions about economic conditions, future spending scenarios, and other salient variables.

-The district completed its first long-term financial plan in the third quarter of 2023.
-The long-term financial plan provides a fiscal framework to address the district's strategic goals of developing adequate and sustainable funding and being fiscally responsible and transparent.
+The district's long term financial plan (ECFR, 2023b) provides a fiscal framework to address the district's strategic goals of developing adequate and sustainable funding and being fiscally responsible and transparent.
+The long-term financial plan is programmed for review and revision in 2025.